farhan-hasib/custom-handwritten-number-recognition/README.md

 6. Once an image opens, close it for the next image to open.
 7. Images can be added to the digits folder to predict the digit by running `python test.py` again.
  <br />NOTE: The image should be in **28x28 pixel size** with **white background** and the **digit in black color**.
 Each image should only contain **a single digit between 0 to 9.**
- Images bigger than 28x28 pixels size will be scaled down, but will lose quality.
+ Images bigger than 28x28 pixel size will be scaled down, but will lose quality.
 The bigger the image size, the more it will be distored and the model will be less likely to predict it correctly.
  8. Hyperparameters in `hyperparameters.py` can be tweaked.

 NOTE: The model is not advanced enough and can often make mistakes in predictions.